 One of the most commonly used oral drugs, metformin (sold under the brand names Blumetza, Fortamet, Glucophage, and Riomet), is considered the cornerstone of most combination therapy.
 It works by decreasing the amount of glucose produced by the liver.
 Metformin can be paired with insulin or with a GLP-1 agonist, which stimulates insulin production.

 Doctors may also combine insulin with a GLP-1 agonist and a thiazolidinedione oral medication (Actos and Avandia), which sensitizes the body to insulin.
-For people comfortable with using injectable drugs, doctors may recommend one of the two new GLP-1 agonists, Byetta and Victoza.
+For people comfortable with using injectable drugs, doctors may recommend one of the two new GLP-1 agonists, Byetta, Tanzeum, or Victoza.
 For people who don’t want an injectable drug, the alternative is a DPP-4 inhibitor (Januvia, Nesina, Tradjenta, and Onglyza), which is taken orally.